About the Industry

 Since 1970, property and business owners in cities throughout North America have realized that revitalizing and sustaining vibrant downtowns, city centers and neighborhood districts requires special attention beyond the services city administrations could provide alone.
 These private-sector owners came together, with funding from the property and business owners, to form nonprofit management associations which deliver key services and activities within the boundaries of their districts.
 These place management organizations are often called Business Improvement Districts (BIDs), Business Improvement Areas (BIAs), Partnerships and Alliances.

 From urban place management organizations to our global networks and strategic partners, every IDA member plays an active role in creating a robust and diverse community of practitioners.
 Our members are urban champions who bring city centers to life.

 Great Cities and Regions Start Downtown

 A strong downtown is critical for a successful city and region.
-Downtowns and center cities are where people, capital, and ideas coalesce due to size, proximity and density.
-The Value of U.S. Downtowns and Center Cities: Second Edition articulates the inherent value a downtown provides to the greater city, highlighting a downtown’s unique and impactful contributions while accounting for 100+ key data points based on the principles of Economy, Inclusion, Vibrancy, Identity, and Resilience.
-The second edition updates the report with data and analysis that expands the scope to a total of 24 downtowns with urban place management organizations across the United States.
-With two years of data, IDA grouped each of the center cities into one of three downtown tiers: Emerging Downtowns, Growing Downtowns and Established Downtowns.
+Downtowns and center cities are where people, capital and ideas coalesce due to size, proximity and density.
+The Value of U.S. Downtowns and Center Cities: Third Edition articulates the inherent value a downtown provides to the greater city, highlighting a downtown’s unique and impactful contributions while accounting for 100+ key data points based on the principles of Economy, Inclusion, Vibrancy, Identity and Resilience.
+The third edition updates the report with data and analysis that expands the scope to a total of 33 downtowns with urban place management organizations across the United States.
+With three years of data, IDA grouped each of the center cities into one of three downtown tiers: Emerging Downtowns, Growing Downtowns and Established Downtowns.
 These tiers are defined by stage of development of the district in relation to its city and region, and based on average growth in employment, residential density, population growth, job density and assessed value per square mile.
 Read the full report to learn more.